Rhebokskloof Wine Estate,

 Rhebokskloof Wine Estate, situated in the magnificent Paarl valley, is nestled between the granite hills of the Paarl Rock mountains, creating a unique micro-climate.

 The picturesque Estate boasts award-winning wines, a restaurant and is the perfect location for weddings, and events.
-Rhebokskloof Wine Estate is very child friendly, with jumping castles, a trampoline, jungle gym and pony rides and a petting zoo over weekends.
+Rhebokskloof Wine Estate is very child friendly, with jumping castles, a trampoline, jungle gym and pony rides over weekends.

-Don’t miss our Child Friendly Sunday Buffets from 11:00 until 15:00 every Sunday with a wide array of entertainment for the kids including; pony rides, jumping castles, jungle gyms, a petting zoo and so much more.
+Don’t miss our Child Friendly Sunday Buffets from 12:00 until 15:00 every Sunday with a wide array of entertainment for the kids including; pony rides, jumping castles, jungle gyms and so much more.

 Did you know Rhebokskloof won 34 wine awards in 2013?
 We present private wine tastings to your wine tasting club.
 E-mail firstname.lastname@example.org for more info.